 Should I take a Computer-based or a Pen-Paper-based IELTS?

 The test format is the same, you get the same sections, the same question types, the same difficulty level, and the same time per section with the same evaluation and marking scheme.
-The Speaking section, conducted face-to-face, often on different dates, is the SAME for both PBT and CBT.
+The Speaking section is conducted face-to-face, and often on different dates.
+It is the SAME for both PBT and CBT.
 The main differences between CBT and PBT can be seen in the Listening, Reading, and Writing modules, which are discussed in detail below:

 Modules